-Many of you fellow strummers and gentle readers have visited Alison’s and my home over the years for various musical get-togethers.
+Many of you gentle readers have visited Alison’s and my home over the years for various musical and social get-togethers.
 Needless to say, I enjoyed showing off my collection of vintage ukuleles and banjos.
 But, a few of the more curious of you may have noticed another hobby of mine—making scale models, particularly model ships.
-I’ve been doing this off and on since the 1980s and, with the sequestration brought on by Covid, contentedly continue.
-With my ukulele collection, I can hang them on the wall for all to see.
-Alas, my many (too many?) models are a bit bulkier to display and, as Alison has pointed out from time to time, just a tad (She may have used some stronger terms!) overwhelming.
+I’ve been doing this off and on since the 1980s and, with the sequestration brought on over the past couple of years, contentedly continue.
+With my instrument collection, I can hang them on the wall for all to see.
+Alas, my many (too many?) models are a bit bulkier to display and, as Alison has politely pointed out from time to time, just a tad (She may have used some stronger terms!) overwhelming.

-Nonetheless, life goes on more smoothly when I can combine my two rather benign proclivities—collecting ukes and building ships—and muse on the “marriage of song and sail.”
+Nonetheless, life goes on more smoothly when I can combine my two rather benign proclivities—collecting musical instruments and building model ships, hence the “marriage of song and sail.”

-Just to get the old earworm going, click or tap on the next image or link to follow the lyrics and hear an on-shore take on our tune.
+Just to get the old earworm going, click or tap on the triangle in the next image or link to follow the lyrics and hear an on-shore take on our tune.

 More about our tune a bit further on, but first some background.